amch-med23/Cyber_Scan/README.md

 	python,
 	flask,
 	MongoDb / Mysql, [was intended for usser auth data storage, but not implemented yet, planned to be implemented in later versions]
-	JSON storage (file). [as an alternative storage system for hosts that prefet to not have a database system installed]
+	JSON storage (file). [as an alternative storage system for hosts that prefer to not have a database system installed]
 ##### Front-end technologies:
 	React,
 	Javascript / typescript,